Computer model locks in Jaguars vs. Colts picks, score prediction

 AFC South rivals square off in Week 17 of the 2025 NFL season when the Jacksonville Jaguars visit the Indianapolis Colts.
 The Jaguars are in the mix for the No. 1 seed in the AFC, while the Colts are set to miss the playoffs despite starting the season 8-2, thanks in large part to Daniel Jones' season-ending injury.
 The Jaguars won the first meeting between these teams, 36-19.

 Kickoff from Lucas Oil Stadium is set for 1 p.m.
 ET.
-Jacksonville is a 6.5-point favorite in the latest Jaguars vs. Colts odds at DraftKings, and the total comes in at 48.5.
+Jacksonville is a 5.5-point favorite in the latest Jaguars vs. Colts odds at DraftKings, and the total comes in at 48.5.
+The Jags are -257 money line favorites (risk $257 to win $100), while the Colts are +209 underdogs.
 Before making any Colts vs. Jaguars picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Jaguars vs. Colts on Sunday